schneems/non-developers-on-rails/source/02-intro-app.md

 This command tells rails to use the `generate` command.
 What are we generating?
 Rails has the concept of a "scaffold" that contains a model, view, controller and routes (which we'll get into later).
 We're telling the scaffold that we want to name our model `user` and that user has one field a `name`.
 That `name` field is a string (i.e. text).

-If you messed up this command, you can run `$ bin/rails destroy scaffold` and pass in the same arguments to revert.
+If you messed up this command, you can run `$ bin/rails destroy scaffold` and pass in the same arguments to revert, then run the `generate` command again.

-This command did a whole lot.
-We'll look into it more later, but first lets test drive the feature you just added to your snazzy webapp.
+This `generate` command did a whole lot.
+We'll look into it more later, but first let's test drive the feature you just added to your snazzy webapp.

 While we generated a bunch of code and some configuration, we need to let our database for our app know that it needs to update to the new configuration.
 We can do this by "migrating" the database.
 This is a fancy way of saying applying new configuration.